eolesinski/poliscipy/README.md

 Creating electoral college maps using PoliSciPy can be done in only three simple steps:

-1. Load the geodataframe that contains electoral college geospatial data
+1. Load the GeoDataFrame that contains the electoral college geospatial data
 2. Load and merge the specific data you'd like to plot with the GeoDataFrame
 3. Call the `plot_electoral_map()` function, passing in your GeoDataFrame and the target column for plotting